xwal/awesome-stars/topics.md

 ## minecraft

+- [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
 - [HMCL-dev/HMCL](https://github.com/HMCL-dev/HMCL) - A Minecraft Launcher which is multi-functional, cross-platform and popular
 - [fogleman/Craft](https://github.com/fogleman/Craft) - A simple Minecraft clone written in C using modern OpenGL (shaders).

 ## mobile

-- [Tencent-TDS/KuiklyUI](https://github.com/Tencent-TDS/KuiklyUI) - 🚀 Kotlin Multiplatform UI framework from Tencent TDS — High-performance cross-platform framework with unified codebase, ease of use, and dynamic flexibility.
+- [Tencent-TDS/KuiklyUI](https://github.com/Tencent-TDS/KuiklyUI) - A Kotlin Multiplatform UI framework from Tencent TDS — high-performance, one codebase for six platforms, with dynamic delivery.
 - [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
-The most popular .NET UI client technology
+The future of .NET UI
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [Tencent/vConsole](https://github.com/Tencent/vConsole) - A lightweight, extendable front-end developer tool for mobile web page.
 - [liriliri/eruda](https://github.com/liriliri/eruda) - Console for mobile browsers